 This initial call is a conversation about ecological intelligence for artists.
 We’ll explore what ecological intelligence is, how artists can experience, access and manifest it in their work.
 We’ll also consider the relationships between art, science, and nature in new economic paradigms.
 Artists will discover a larger ecological role for art in contemporary culture and learn about the many ways creative people can further participate in Oika.

-Artists and curators surfaced in Step 2 are eligible to apply for a spot within an Oika workshop and exhibition.
-These unfold locally over 3-6 months and include deeper instruction, group and solo local nature practice and support to produce Oika art for exhibition in a culminating event.
+Artists surfaced in Step 3 are eligible to apply for a spot within an Oika exhibition.
+These unfold over 6-12 months and include deeper instruction, group and solo local nature practice.
+Oika may be able to provide limited support to produce Oika art for exhibition in a culminating event.

 The Oika workshop curriculum requires participants to form a new relationship with local habitats.
 Thus we encourage and can support participants to undertake ecological restoration projects.
 Support will be made according to the needs, scale and complexity of the projects.

 Oika has developed a framework for long-term support of dedicated artists and curators.
-We'll be using Into the Artmosphere to cultivate these relationship throughout 2020.
+We'll be using Into the Artmosphere to cultivate these relationship in 2021.